bradgrimm/YOLO-CoreML/README.markdown

 # YOLO with Core ML

+__If you want to use this code.
+You will need to update a few variables for your model.
+See YOLO.swift and Helpers.swift for more details.__

 This repo was forked and modified from [syshen/YOLO-CoreML](https://github.com/syshen/YOLO-CoreML).
 Some changes I made:

 1. Updated to work with [Yolo v5](https://github.com/ultralytics/yolov5).